KhronosGroup/OpenXR-Tutorials/tutorial/2-setup.rst

 2.3 Polling the Event Loop
 **************************

-OpenXR uses an event based system to describes changes with the XR system.
+OpenXR uses an event based system to describes changes within the XR system.
 It's the application's responsibility to poll these events and react to them.
 The polling of events is done by the function ``xrPollEvent()``.
 The application should continually call this function throughout its lifetime.
 Within a single XR frame, the application should continuously call ``xrPollEvent()`` until the internal event queue is 'drained'; multiple events can occurs across the XR frame and the application needs to handle and respond to each accordingly.

-Firstly, we will update the class to add the new methods and members.
+Firstly, we will update the class.
+In the ``OpenXRTutorial::Run()`` method add the highlighted code below.
+Also add the highlighted code for the new methods and members in their separate private sections.

 .. code-block:: cpp
+	:emphasize-lines: 20-26, 58-63, 78-83

 	class OpenXRTutorial {
 	public:
-		// [...]
+		OpenXRTutorial(GraphicsAPI_Type api)
+			: apiType(api) {
+			if(!CheckGraphicsAPI_TypeIsValidForPlatform(apiType)) {
+	 			std::cout << "ERROR: The provided Graphics API is not valid for this platform." << std::endl;
+				DEBUG_BREAK;
+			}
+		}
+		~OpenXRTutorial() = default;

 		void Run() {
 			CreateInstance();
-			CreateDebugMessenger();

 			GetInstanceProperties();
 			GetSystemID();

 			CreateSession();

 			while (applicationRunning) {
 				PollSystemEvents();
 				PollEvents();